rocdata/rocserver/docs/automation/tasks.md

    and other key stakeholders from the educational domain with a common interest to make relevant learning resources accessible to teachers and learners in low-resource contexts.
- - October 2019: the San Francisco hackathon on automation of curriculum alignment was held that included a prototypes of `Task  SC`.
-The hackathon is part of Read the [hackathon report](https://learningequality.org/r/hackathon-oct19-report) for additional info and links to relevant GitHub repositories, [watch the video](https://learningequality.org/r/hackathon-oct19-video),
+ - October 2019: the San Francisco hackathon on automation of curriculum alignment was held that included a prototypes of standards crosswalks discovery task.
+   Read the [hackathon report](https://learningequality.org/r/hackathon-oct19-report) for additional info and links to relevant GitHub repositories, [watch the video](https://learningequality.org/r/hackathon-oct19-video),